-Win Tickets to Rod Stewart!
+Win tickets to Rod Stewart!

 For more information, click here!

-For the Rod Stewart tickets contest, listen to 94.5 KOOL-FM weekdays (Tuesday-Friday), Jan.
-16-Jan.
-19, 2018, at 6:00 a.m.
+For the Rod Stewart tickets contest, listen to 94.5 KOOL-FM weekdays (Monday-Friday), Jan.
+22-Jan.
+26, 2018, at 9:00 a.m.
 MST.
 The KOOL FM host will, through an on-air announcement, invite Listeners to be the ninth (9th) call received to the studio contest number, toll-free, at 602-260-9494.
-The ninth (9th) caller received, upon verification, will play Fact or Fiction with the morning show and upon winning, will win a pair of two (2) tickets to see Rod Stewart and Cyndi Lauper at Talking Stick Resort Arena (201 E Jefferson St, Phoenix, AZ 85004) on August 24, 2018.
-A total of four (4) prizes will be offered during this contest, provided by Live Nation.
+The ninth (9th) caller received, upon verification, will play Pop Quiz with the morning show and upon winning, will win two (2) tickets to see Rod Stewart and Cyndi Lauper at Talking Stick Resort Arena (201 E Jefferson St, Phoenix, AZ 85004) on August 24, 2018.
+A total of five (5) prizes will be offered during this contest, provided by Live Nation.
 Total prize value $200.
 Otherwise, KOOL FM’s General Contest Rules apply, available by clicking HERE.